giovani-milanez/aafw/README.md

 The simplified diagram class show a scenario where the framework user create a subclass of <i>AttributeAuthority</i> called <i>MinhaEEA</i> (MyAA in english), the green rectangle.
 The framework interfaces are represented by the blue rectangles.
 The orange rectangles represent some of the interfaces implementation provided by the framework.
-Implementing the framework interfaces is the way to change its behaviour.
+Implementing the framework interfaces is the way to change its behavior.

 ![Classes](classes_aafw.png?raw=true)

-The behaviours that can be changed are:
+The behaviors that can be changed are:
 - How to load the digital certificate, private key and algorithm to perform the AC signature (<i>KeyLoader</i> interface)
 - How to store and search in a repository the issued attribute certificates (<i>ACStore</i> interface)
 - How to obtain the next serial number of the AC to be issued (<i>ACSerialLoader</i> interface)